ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnChatMessage` function at the end of the script.
-This function will be called anytime a message has been received by a player.
-It will check if the `speaker` has a perk, and if so, will add the VIP status to the front of their name for everyone else in game to see.

 #### Connect Events

+Connect up the events at the end of the script.

 ```lua
 Game.playerJoinedEvent:Connect(OnJoined)
 Chat.receiveMessageHook:Connect(OnChatMessage)
 ```

-Connect up the events at the end of the script.

 #### The VIPServer Script